 Picaridin – Picaridin is a highly successful alternative form of repellent that you should look for if you cannot find DEET-based products.
 If you do not necessarily put your complete faith in OLE-based natural products, then Picaridin has been shown to be one of the most effective mosquito repellents available on the market today.

 Sunscreen plus repellent – No doctor recommends that you use any products that combines the functionality of sunscreen and repellent.
 You should find specialized products for each of these concerns, applying sunscreen to yourself first and then your mosquito repellent.
 You may have to apply sunscreen more often if you are using DEET based mosquito repellent, as the DEET actually reduces the SPF of the sunscreen.

 Permethrin – This particular mosquito repellent is not safe to use on your skin if you are pregnant.
 However, this very powerful mosquito repellent can be used on clothing, camping gear, shoes and even beds in order to create a barrier around you.
 Do not ever apply products with this compound under your skin, and do not apply mosquito repellent in general to skin with cuts or bruises.

 Other Tips for Use with Mosquito Repellent

 Even the safest products have some risk associated with them if they are misused.
-Take the following tips so that you can keep yourself as safe as possible no matter which mosquito repellent you use.
+Use the following tips so that you can keep yourself as safe as possible, no matter which mosquito repellent you use.

 Long sleeves and pants – Keep your skin away from mosquitoes in general.
 Instead of applying the repellent to your skin, apply it to the outside of your clothing to create a barrier.